vermi0ffh/ha-windhager/README.md

 ## Installation using manual method

 1. Download the repository as a zip file from [here](https://github.com/vermi0ffh/ha-windhager/archive/refs/heads/main.zip).
-2. Extract the zip file to the `custom_components` folder in your Home Assistant installation.
+2. Extract the zip file.
+3. Copy the `custom_components/windhager` folder from the extracted files to the `custom_components` folder in your Home Assistant configuration directory.
-3. Restart Home Assistant.
+4. Restart Home Assistant.

 ## Configuration